openshift/training/beta-1-setup.md

     osc get pods
     # osc get pods
-    POD                 CONTAINER(S)                       IMAGE(S)                              HOST                         LABELS                 STATUS
+    POD             IP       CONTAINER(S)                     IMAGE(S)                          HOST                                  LABELS                 STATUS hello-openshift 10.1.0.4 hello-openshift                  openshift/hello-openshift         ose3-master.example.com/192.168.133.2 name=hello-openshift   Running
-    mainrouter          origin-haproxy-router-mainrouter   openshift/origin-haproxy-router       ose3-node2.erikjacobs.com/   <none>                 Running
+    mainrouter      10.1.0.3 origin-haproxy-router-mainrouter openshift_beta/ose-haproxy-router ose3-master.example.com/192.168.133.2 <none>                 Running

-    hello-openshift     hello-openshift                    openshift/hello-openshift             ose3-node2.erikjacobs.com/   name=hello-openshift   Pending
+**note: we might pre-fetch**
 When you first issue `get pods`, you will likely see a pending status for the `hello-openshift` pod.
 This is because we did not pre-fetch its Docker image, so the node is pulling it from a registry.
 Later we will set up a local Docker registry for OpenShift to use.
-In our case, the hello-openshift application is running on `node2`.

-On the node where your `hello-openshift` application is running once the pod status shows `Running`, look at the list of Docker containers to see the bound ports.
-We should see a Kubernetes `pause` container bound to 6061 on the host and bound to 8080 on the container.
+Look at the list of Docker containers with `docker ps` to see the bound ports.

-    docker ps
+We should see an `openshift/origin-pod` container bound to 6061 on the host and bound to 8080 on the container.

-The `pause` container exists because of the way network namespacing works in Kubernetes.
-For the sake of simplicity, think of the `pause` container as nothing more than a way for the host OS to get an interface created for the corresponding pod to be able to receive traffic.
+The `openshift/origin-pod` container exists because of the way network namespacing works in Kubernetes.
+For the sake of simplicity, think of the container as nothing more than a way for the host OS to get an interface created for the corresponding pod to be able to receive traffic.
 Deeper understanding of networking in OpenShift is outside the scope of this material.

-To verify that the app is working, on the node running `hello-openshift` you can issue a curl to the app's port:
+To verify that the app is working, you can issue a curl to the app's port:

     curl http://localhost:6061
     Hello OpenShift!